-The most common colourings have traditionally been white, fawn, brown and black, but today the majority of the dogs are bicoloured.
+The most common coloring have traditionally been white, fawn, brown, blue and black, but today the majority of the dogs are bicolored.
 Average height is around 30 inches, although smaller examples exist.

 I have sent you a private message.

 I Uploaded Article About Original Kurdish Dog Related.